Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 In essence, because the bulk of the Pimsleur lessons are audio-based, you can complete them without having to look at a screen.
 So why not do them while driving?
 It’s no different than a podcast.

 So if you have a long daily commute, or simply find yourself driving quite a bit for whatever reason, this offers a distinct advantage.
-You can kill two birds with one stone and make the most of your time by enabling the driving mode feature to knock out lessons on the go.
+You can kill two birds with one stone and make the most of your time by enabling the driving mode feature to knock out coursework on the go.

 Free Trial Period